Permission to Speak Freely

 - In Dr. Strangelove, General Turgidson asks the President for permission to speak freely, then proceeds to actively question the Russians' grasp of technical know-how, visibly angering the present Russian ambassador by calling them 'ignorant peons'.

 - Star Trek: The Next Generation: Riker had a tendency to invoke this with various Special Guest Captains on the Enterprise, when Picard got temporarily replaced for various reasons.
-This was usually because said temp captains legitimately were complete dicks, who either didn't know anything about the Enterprise's usual group dynamics, or didn't care.
+This was usually because said temp captains almost always were complete dicks, who either didn't know anything about the Enterprise's usual group dynamics, or didn't care.
 In fact, this comes up all the time on the Star Trek franchise.
 Speaking your mind to a superior officer without asking this first is insubordination and can be punished appropriately and the senior officer can also revoke it at any time.
 A variant, "permission to speak frankly," also exists.
 The superior officer may also choose to deny the request, or may reply "Always," indicating an apparent blank check that they prefer for their subordinates to always speak their mind and they will not be punished for insubordination if they do so.
 It's also worth noting that many officers within the series have simply made this request then gone ahead and started speaking their minds without waiting for the requested permission.

-- One memorable example also occurs on Deep Space Nine, where Kira, wanting to discuss the possible replacement of Odo as security chief with a Starfleet officer, asks Sisko for permission to speak freely, and once, granted, erupts in frustrated rage at Starfleet's cluelessness.
+- One memorable example also occurs on Star Trek: Deep Space Nine, where Kira, wanting to discuss the possible replacement of Odo as security chief with a Starfleet officer, asks Sisko for permission to speak freely, and once, granted, erupts in frustrated rage at Starfleet's cluelessness.

 - Several characters from Battlestar Galactica say this, especially Starbuck.